 Center staff will not discuss students’ applications with parents, friends or any other party without the student’s consent and presence in the conversation.

-During the spring semester, spring-only and academic year students complete Humanities 315, a semester-long course taught by the Resident Director.
-In addition to Humanities 315, students will also take three UEA courses in the spring.
+During the spring semester, spring-only and academic year students complete a Humanities course, a semester-long course taught by the Resident Director.
+In addition to this course, students will also take three UEA courses in the spring.

-Humanities 209- Studies in the Humanities I- Required of all students in the Dickinson Humanities Program.
+Humanities course taught by the Dickinson Resident Director- Required of all students in the Dickinson Humanities Program.

-Humanities 210- Studies in the Humanities II- Required of all students in the Dickinson Humanities Program.
+Humanities course taught by the Dickinson Resident Director- Required of all students in the Dickinson Humanities Program.

 3 courses at UEA